 Low Force waterfall best view short walk map Teesdale England Highest waterfall

-This is the best view to be had of High Force Waterfall in my opinion, form above rather than from below!
-Keep an eye out for the path that swings a right as soon as you hear the roar of High Force.
-You might want to stay heer for 5 mins to admire the views – but make sure you carry on right to the top of High Force
+This is the best view to be had of High Force Waterfall in my opinion, from above rather than from below!
+This is a designated vantage point and there is a fence here so it’s nit dangerous.
+Keep an eye out on this route for the path that swings right as soon as you hear the roar of High Force.
+You might want to stay here for a while to admire the views – but make sure you carry on right to the top of High Force

-Looking over the edge of High Force – not a place to lose your footing 🙂
+This walk takes you right to the head of High Force – and here we are looking over the edge of High Force – not a place to lose your footing!

 If you have a bit more time on your hands and want to extend the walk above to 7 miles then starting at the same place (Bowlees) you can again head up to High Force via Low Force – but keep on the Pennine Way a bit longer after High Force and then track the River Tees until the crossing – where you can then come back to the north of the River Tees.